pulumi/docs/pulumi-hugo/themes/default/content/_index.md

 include_organization_schema: true

 hero:
-  title: [ "10x Infrastructure", "Engineering With AI" ]
+  title: [ "Infrastructure as Code", "in Any Programming Language" ]
   description: |
     Gain 10x better scale, more productivity, and faster time to market.
   cta_text: Get Started